On this page:

 Related files:

-Note: only the totalRevenue() method is properly implemented.
-The others are stubs that currently return a dummy value, so the code will compile but not yet work.
+Note: none of these methods are properly implemented.
+As given in the file, they are all stubs that currently return a dummy value, so the code will compile but not yet work.

 Warmup: Download the file and work out the following problems: